Using Computers You Don't Own

 This article applies to: Security & Policy

-Risk of data theft is higher when you are using:
+The risk of data theft is higher when you use:

 - Public kiosk computers

 Do not access confidential data from an untrusted computer

 Avoid using your NetID and password, and if possible don’t access online business or banking services.
 If you must do either, follow these steps as soon as you have finished.

 - Clear the browser cookies, cache, and history.

 - Quit the browser when you are finished.

 - When you are working on a trusted computer again, change your NetID password.